The Book of Clarence: Plot

-Mary Magdalene is being stoned to death due to accusations of sexual congress with Romans.
-Elijah tries to shield her.
+Meanwhile, Elijah attempts to help Mary Magdalene, who is being stoned to death due to accusations of sexual congress with Romans.
 Jesus arrives, stops the stones' flight in mid-air, and notes that the stone-throwers are themselves sinners.
 He heals Mary's wounds.
 Elijah believes.
 Varinia betrays Clarence by being at a party with him, with Jedediah waiting outside.
 Jedediah tries to collect his money.
 The Romans arrive at the same time to arrest Clarence for being a messiah.
 Barabbas resists, though Clarence insists he run away.
 Barabbas is speared three times, but survives, killing a Roman centurion sent after him.
 Jedediah is impressed and makes up with Clarence, though the Romans take Clarence away, since they are supposed to arrest any messiahs.

 Pontius Pilate interrogates Clarence, who confesses that he is a trickster, not a messiah.
 Pilate says that despite confessing to fraud, Clarence may save himself by walking across water (a nearby pool).
 Clarence, to his own amazement, is able to do so, following a vision in the clouds.
 Nevertheless, Pilate says he will crucify him.
 Varinia visits Clarence in prison, and kisses him.
 Thomas also reconciles with him.
 Pilate mocks Jesus' ideas of human equality, and proposes to Clarence to reveal to him the location of Jesus so that he can regain his freedom, though Clarence mocks the Romans' male nude statues and refuses to betray Jesus.

 Jesus gives money to Benjamin, and the ability to multiply coins.
 The newly-rich Benjamin buys a "makeover": under the dirt, he is a long-haired white man who resembles conventional portrayals of Jesus.
 Benjamin traipses around, throwing money to people, and Romans believe he is another "messiah".
 On the way to the cross, Amina, Elijah, and Barabbas watch.
 Cabbage, a small gypsy who despised Clarence, now helps carry his cross.
 Benjamin is crucified alongside Clarence, complaining that an onlooker is making a painting of him (looking like a traditional white Jesus).
 Jesus tells his grieving disciples that he himself will be betrayed and crucified.
 Jesus comes to Clarence's tomb, forgives his prior unbelief, and raises him from the dead and heals his nail wounds.
 Clarence now both "knows" and "believes", and smiles.